sarim/ibus-avro/ubuntu_12.04.md

 ###Setting IBus as default input method

-You may want to set IBus as your default input method so that it starts automatically every time you log on.
+You may want to set IBus as your default input method so that it starts automatically every time you log in.

-	im-switch
+1. Run __Input Method Switcher__ (`im-switch`) from *Dash*
+2. Select __IBus__
+3. Log out and log in again.

 ###Uninstalling ibus-avro

+Step 1: Open **Terminal** and enter the following command:

+	sudo apt-get remove ibus-avro

+Step 2: Restart IBus.